nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos/calculation.md

 - Rounding is based on the **proximity to the start or end** of the specified time unit
 - Rounding uses sub-unit fractions (e.g., seconds within minutes, minutes within hours) to determine proximity precisely.
-- `nearest` defines the multiple to round to (e.g., 15-minute intervals)
+- `nearest` defines the multiple to round to (e.g., 15-minute intervals), internally uses [**roundToNearest**](/docs/utilities/number/roundToNearest).
 - Rounding applies fractional logic based on how far into the unit the date is.
-- If an invalid unit is passed, returns the original instance unchanged
+- If an invalid unit is passed, returns the original instance unchanged.
-- Returns a new immutable instance *(does not modify the original)*
+- Returns a new immutable `Chronos` instance *(does not modify the original)*.

 #### Unit-specific Behavior